bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 The script mentioned in this article is freely available in my GITHUB Repository the *Apache 2.0 license*.
 The scripts may be used and modified without restrictions.
 I look forward to receiving your feedback and suggestions.

-## Transferability to other backup solutions
+## Transfer-ability to other backup solutions
 The approaches presented address the problem of file identification and can therefore be applied to all other questions where a file list is to be created.
 If you replace the call of the SP-CLI with another CLI call, you can also find all files in parallel, filtered by all attributes supported by find using appropriate parameters.
 You can also add another loop that does arbitrary operations with all entries of a complete file list.
 This also allows you to optimize other backup solutions that can process a directory or file list.